|

 Demographic Maps

 - United States Census Geography (Bureau of the Census).
-Maps and data relating to census.
+Maps, GIS data, and other data relating to census.

 John Snow epidemiology maps (UCLA.
 Department of Epidemiology, School of Public Health).
 Site devoted to the life and times of Dr. John Snow (1813-1858), a legendary figure in the history of public health, epidemiology and anesthesiology.
 Maps of London before, during, and after Snow's work, especially on the 1854 Cholera epidemic.
 See the 1859 map.